This article includes links to our travel partners at TripAdvisor, where you can read traveller reviews, book tours and plan your visit to Dublin.

 - The Dublin Airport website has more information on all the buses available.

-If you prefer to travel with a bit more comfort, you can opt for a taxi.
-This will cost you from 25 to 40 euros depending on which area of Dublin you want to see.
-Taxi ranks are located outside both terminals, so you will just have to follow the signs.
+You can opt for a taxi if you prefer to travel more comfortably.
+This will cost 25 to 40 euros depending on which area of Dublin you want to see.
+Taxi ranks are outside both terminals, so you must follow the signs.

 Before You Go: Layover Tips

 - What’s happening with your luggage?
-When you check in to your first flight, be sure to confirm whether your luggage will be checked through or needs to be picked up between your connecting flights.
+When you check in to your first flight, confirm whether your luggage will be checked through or needs to be picked up between your connecting flights.
 Check out our Dublin Airport Guide for information on luggage storage.

 Other Useful Resources